Colonoscopy Patient Preparation

 Yes, you may continue the liquid diet until you are directed to discontinue anything by mouth, which is typically 4-6 hours prior to the procedure.

-9. Why do I have to wake up so early for the 2nd dose, can’t I take it all the night before?
+8. Why do I have to wake up at so early for the 2nd dose, can’t I take it all the night before?

 A split prep has proven to be the most effective for a successful colonoscopy.
 It is essential that you follow the directions provided with your prep medications.